-The Hawaii real estate assets can be divided into traditional land holdings, improved commercial properties, real estate held for development and sale, and purchase money mortgages.
+The Hawaii real estate assets can be divided into traditional land holdings, improved commercial properties, real estate held for development, and sale.
+Hawaii real estate includes investments in partnerships for the primary purpose of investing in Hawaii real estate.
 The traditional land holdings are typically leased to third parties under long-term ground leases while the improved commercial properties are actively managed by various third-party managers to generate space rents.
 Improved commercial properties are comprised of shopping centers, office buildings, and warehouse facilities.